Acupuncture Points for hip pain

 Myofascial Lines, Acupuncture & Structural Alignment

-Integrating acupuncture with the functional anatomy of the hips, pelvis, and myofascial lines will allow you to get much better results when treating hip pain.
+Integrating acupuncture with the functional anatomy of the hips, pelvis, and myofascial lines will allow you to get much better results when using acupuncture for hip pain.

 You have likely needled a point group like SJ 5, GB 41, GB 34, and GB 30 only to get minimal results.
-If you do Tung style acupuncture maybe you needled the shoulder triplets and some other points, but found that the patients only got a little better, or maybe the positive results were short lived.
+If you do Tung style acupuncture, maybe you needled the shoulder triplets and some other points but found that the patients only got a little better, or perhaps the positive results were short lived.
 Do you know why?